Editor’s Note: This post has been updated with new links and fresh content. 🙂

 A strong landing page layout will guide your users through the content and copy they need to explain the value of converting.

-But just as important as what you’re saying, is how you’re presenting this information to your users.
+But how you present this information is just as important as what you’re saying to your users.

-Auditing the design of your landing page will help you step into the shoes of your users to understand how they’re consuming the information on your landing page and how it can be made easier to consume.
+Auditing the design of your landing page will also help you step into your users’ shoes.
+You’ll be able to understand how they’re consuming the information on your landing page — and how you can make that process easier.

-Step 9) User Experience Audit (FAQs, Social Proof, etc)
+CRO Audit Step 9: User Experience Audit (FAQs, Social Proof, etc.)

-Taking your CRO audit beyond just the design of your landing page, you can now take a look at the actual user experience on your page.
-This is where you get to examine your page for the actual content and copy that you’re offering users to educate themselves.
+To take your CRO audit beyond the design of your landing page, you should review the user experience on your landing page.
+This is where you analyze the content and copy that you’re offering users to educate themselves.

 If you want someone to understand the value of your product or service, it’s on you to educate that user.